luminus-framework/luminus/resources/public/md/deployment.md

 ## Deploying to Tomcat

-You need to package the application as a WAR archive, to do that run:
+A WAR archive needs to be generated in order to deploy the application to a container such as Apache Tomcat.
+In order to create a WAR you first need to remove the `:uberjar-name` key from your `project.clj`, next you can package the application by running:
 ```bash
 lein ring uberwar
 ```

-then simply copy the resulting `myapp-0.1.0-SNAPSHOT-standalone.war` to the `webapps` folder on Tomcat, eg:
+Next, simply copy the resulting `myapp-0.1.0-SNAPSHOT-standalone.war` to the `webapps` folder on Tomcat, eg:

 ```bash
 cp target/myapp-0.1.0-SNAPSHOT-standalone.war ~/tomcat/webapps/myapp.war